SwissTPH/healthiar/README.md

 3) If you get asked to install or update any dependencies (= other packages that are needed for *healthiar*) please install or update all of them.

-(If you had previously installed *healthiar* while the repository was still private, you must remove your personal access token (PAT) before installing the package again.)
 ## Load the package
 Do not forget to load the package after the installation entering in your R console: `library(healthiar)`.